PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 There is a project rubric and a explanation about the dataset

 **Thoughts :** I continue with the challenge of #sg_python_community with dictionaries

+## Day 38 : January 16 , 2020 | Tips

+**Today's Progress :** Today I reviewed "Tips".
+In the lesson they recommend us to make a project checklist

+**Thoughts :** This optional project is helping me understand and apply everything I have learned.
+I continue with the challenge of #sg_python_community with dictionaries